Zetrix-Chain/zetrix-sdk-nodejs/README.md

 zetrix-sdk-nodejs
 =======

-Let developers can all use zetrix blockchain services more easily.
+A complete and simple library for developers to connect and use the Zetrix layer 1 blockchain.

-## Installation
+## Installation & Prerequisite

 This is a [Node.js](https://nodejs.org/en/) module available through the [npm registry](https://www.npmjs.com/).